 there are two different pressures that can be reported for eFF when defining this pair_style, one (default) that considers electrons do not contribute radial virial components (i.e. electrons treated as incompressible ‘rigid’ spheres) and one that does.
 The radial electronic contributions to the virials are only tallied if the flexible pressure option is set, and this will affect both global and per-atom quantities.
 In principle, the true pressure of a system is somewhere in between the rigid and the flexible eFF pressures, but, for most cases, the difference between these two pressures will not be significant over long-term averaged runs (i.e. even though the energy partitioning changes, the total energy remains similar).

-IMPORTANT NOTE: This implemention of eFF gives a reasonably accurate description for systems containing nuclei from Z = 1-6 in "all electron" representations.
+This implementation of eFF gives a reasonably accurate description for systems containing nuclei from Z = 1-6 in “all electron” representations.
 For systems with increasingly non-spherical electrons, Users should use the ECP representations.
 ECPs are now supported and validated for most of the 2nd and 3rd row elements of the p-block.
 Predefined parameters are provided for C, N, O, Al, and Si.
 The ECP captures the orbital overlap between the core and valence electrons (i.e. Pauli repulsion) with one of the functional forms: